 I have never done lobbying of any kind.

-And then she said, Well, you've also been very critical of Obama receiving substantial amounts of money from Fannie and Freddie contributions from the executives in 2008.
+And then she said, well, you've also been very critical of Obama receiving substantial amounts of money from Fannie and Freddie contributions from the executives in 2008.

 What's the difference between the criticism you've made of Obama getting substantial campaign contributions to help Fannie Mae and Freddie Mac and what you did?

-I was I was a private citizen.
+I was a private citizen.

-What I didn't do and would not do is I didn't go and lobby the Congress, I didn't go and lobby the executive branch, I didn't try to represent any position I didn't believe in beforehand.
+What I didn't do and would not do is I didn't go and lobby the Congress.

 Fair.

-And here's Newt, who accepted a consultancy deal for this could come back and bite him at some point.
+And here's Newt, who accepted a consultancy deal for him.

 All this baggage could rear its head if he falters elsewhere.